References and Resources

 - Create effective poster presentations

 - Build a quality website

-- Forge your research communications strategy
+- Develop your lay-level research communications strategy

 - The essential news release